open-edge-platform/o11y-tenant-controller/README.md

 make proto
 ```

-## Contribute
+## Develop

-To learn how to contribute to the project, see the [Contributor's Guide].
+It is recommended to develop the `observability-tenent-controller` application by deploying and testing it as a part of the Edge Orchestrator cluster.

 The code of this project is maintained and released in CI using the `VERSION` file.
 In addition, the chart is versioned with the same tag as the `VERSION` file.